metalbear-co/mirrord.dev/content/docs/reference/traffic/index.md

 #### Stealing

-mirrord can steal network traffic, i.e. intercept it and send it to the local process.
+mirrord can steal network traffic, i.e. intercept it and send it to the local process instead of the remote pod.
 This means that all incoming traffic is only handled by the local process.

 Example - running `user-service` with mirrord and `--tcp-steal` on: